The Philip Merrill College of Journalism offers faculty and Ph.D. students with a wide range of expertise for your stories.

 Expertise: Broadcast news; media and politics; journalism ethics and history; investigative journalism; scandal coverage.
 Feldstein is regularly quoted as a media analyst by leading outlets in the U.S. and abroad and has testified as an expert witness on First Amendment issues in court and before Congress.

-Data Editor, Howard Center for Investigative Journalism; Senior Lecturer
+Data Editor, Howard Center for Investigative Journalism; Principal Lecturer

 Expertise: Data journalism; computational journalism; investigative reporting; data visualization; artificial intelligence.